-Where permitted or required, we may consider exemptions to the WHOIS query limits described in this section from law enforcement agencies, government agencies and regulatory bodies.
+We may consider exemptions to the WHOIS query limits described in this section from law enforcement, government agencies, regulatory bodies, subject always to our policy, and that of ICANN.

-Zone File Access
+4.7 Zone File Access

 The purpose of this section is to describe how access to the Zone File may be granted.